Resource Management in Kubernetes

 - With aks-engine you can configure some of the

-options related to resource allocation.
+kubeletoptions related to resource allocation.

 References: